 In connection with the securitization of B/C Loans, the levels of subordination required as credit enhancement for the more senior classes of securities issued are higher than those with respect to its non-conforming A Loans.
 Similarly, in connection with the securitization of Mortgage loans secured by second liens, the levels of subordination required as credit enhancement for the more senior classes of securities issued are higher than those with respect to its mortgage loans secured by first liens.
-Thus, to the extent that the Company retains any of the subordinated securities created in connection with such securitizations and losses with respect to such pools of B/C Loans or mortgage loans secured by second liens are higher than expected, the Company's future earnings could be adversely affected.
+Thus, to the extent that the Company retains any of the subordinated securities created in connection with such secured by second liens are higher than expected, the Company's future earnings could be adversely affected.